He Screamed, “You’re Not a Jew Anymore!”

 The answer to this question is found in the Torah portions Behar-Bechukosai (Leviticus 25:1-27:34), which are occasionally read together.
 The Torah refers to the Jewish people as God’s children, stating, “Israel is My son, My firstborn” (Exodus 4:22), and as His servants, as it says, “To Me the Children of Israel are servants” (Leviticus 25:55).

 Children and servants have different privileges and responsibilities.
-For example, rebellious children can never sever their biological relationship with their parent.
+For example, rebellious children can never sever their biological relationship with their parents.
 Similarly, a Jew always retains the child-to-father relationship with God.
 However, if a Jew swears allegiance to a different master [through idolatrous beliefs], he or she loses the status of God’s servant.

 Deep down, Jews do not want to deny their Jewishness.
-This explains the long history of Jews choosing martyrdom over forced conversions to Christianity.
+This explains the long history of Jews choosing martyrdom over forced conversion to Christianity.
 Missionaries needed a way to overcome this “obstacle to conversion.”
 To make their Christian message less offensive and more acceptable, the founder of Jews for Jesus instructed his missionaries to “avoid mentioning that Jesus is God” when they initially share the Gospel with Jews.

 Furthermore, despite rejecting rabbinic Judaism, Jews for Jesus and “messianic Jews” hypocritically adopt the practice of Jewish “rabbinic” rituals to create the illusion that they are still Jewish.
 Even more serious is their acceptance of idolatrous beliefs such as the Trinity and bodily incarnation of God, which they rationalize through mistranslations and fabricated texts.
 It is significant that these Christian beliefs were not accepted by the original followers of Jesus and are unanimously rejected by all denominations of Judaism.